- Experience various facets of Japanese culture from ancient Buddhas, tea, sake to Japanese cuisine

 - Cycle through the remote country side between Kyoto and Nara with its lush tea plantations (on touring bikes or e-bikes)

 - Cruise through Uji, Fushimi, Nara Park and other traditional districts of Kyoto and Nara

-This tour connects the two former Japanese capitals Nara and Kyoto with their traditional townscapes.
+This tour connects the two former Japanese capitals Nara and Kyoto with their traditional town scapes.
 In between you can marvel at lush tea plantations and centuries-old Buddha statues.
-You can also see temples from the unpretentious stone Buddhas at Joruriji temple to the biggest Buddha of them all at Todaiji temple in Nara Park.
-You will get acquainted with many aspects of Japan such as green tea, sake brewing and various manifestations of Buddhist tradition.
+You can also see impressive temples and their unique features.
+These include the humble stone Buddhas at Joruriji temple as well as the largest Buddha of them all at Todaiji temple.
+You will get acquainted with many aspects of Japan.
+Some of them are green tea, sake brewing and various manifestations of Buddhist tradition.
 The tour also includes kaiseki cuisine, a typical Japanese dinner.
 Last but not least, you can enjoy the rural Japanese scenery while riding on small roads with very little traffic.
 The Kyoto and Nara cycling tour offers a wide variety of facets in the interplay between the urban sprawl within Kyoto and the serenity of remote areas in the countryside.

 Day 1: (60 km, 1,000 m elevation gain)